projection-engine/projection-engine/COMMIT_NOTES.md

-- Fixing multiple bugs
+- Fixing preferences window
-- Ammo JS with engine
-- New loading screen
+- Added more information to loading winodw